 Chinese smartphone giant Huawei unveiled the AI Cube on Friday at IFA, one that will make you forget anything you know about a regular cube.
 This is a redefined cube, and unlike the 3D hexahedron figure, is, round.

 Huawei AI Cube is set aside by its built-in 4G LTE slot, which allows you to create a Wi-Fi hotspot to connect other devices with the speaker.
 It supports LTE Cat.6 for cellular speeds up to 300Mbps.
-Also as an alternative, it has Wi-Fi 802.11ac that allows you to connect the speaker to your home Wi-Fi network.
+Also, as an alternative, it has Wi-Fi 802.11ac, which allows you to connect the speaker to your home Wi-Fi network.
 And if need to be, there is also an RJ45 Ethernet port, just in case you require to connect the speaker to a wired internet connection.